content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 ![](media/c197fa68dce49b40e74d2d1bb28b844a.png)

-#### 4. Static Non-Access Modifier
+## 4. Static Non-Access Modifier

 ![](media/3c68e7a94b4f78c50cc2c0ff0810484d.png)

-This variable is used for memory management and the first thing being referenced while loading a class.
-These members are treated on a class level; thus, they cannot be called using an object; instead, the name of the class is used to refer to them.
+-   This variable is used for memory management and the first thing being referenced while loading a class.
+-   These members are treated on a class level; thus, they cannot be called using an object; instead, the name of the class is used to refer to them.

+**Static Variable:**

--   **Static Variable:** If a variable is declared as static, then only a single copy of the variable is created and shared among all the objects.
-Thus any change made to the variable by one object will be reflected in other others.
-Therefore, the variables that hold value on the class level is declared as static.
+-   If a variable is declared as static, then only a single copy of the variable is created and shared among all the objects.
+-   Thus any change made to the variable by one object will be reflected in other others.
+-   Therefore, the variables that hold value on the class level is declared as static.

+**Static Class**:

--   **Static Class**: Static keyword can only be used with nested classes.
+-   Static keyword can only be used with nested classes.

+**Static Methods**:

--   **Static Methods**: Since Static Methods are referenced by class name thus can only access static member variables and other static methods.
-Also, these methods cannot be referred to using this or super pointer.
-The main method is the most common example of a [static method that always get loaded](https://www.educba.com/static-method-in-python/) while its class is being loaded.
+-   Static Methods are referenced by class name thus can only access static member variables and other static methods.
+-   Also, these methods cannot be referred to using this or super pointer.
+-   The main method is the most common example of a static method that always get loaded while its class is being loaded.

+**Static Block:**

--   **Static Block:** This is said to be a block being used to perform certain operations while class is being loaded.
-Since it is static thus can use only static members of the class.
+-   This is said to be a block being used to perform certain operations while class is being loaded.
+-   Since it is static thus can use only static members of the class.

 **Code:**